spcourse/populations-oo/80 phase8/contents.md

 Now creatures can die because of hunger (foxes) or by being eaten (rabbits).
 But, we still need to make sure they can reproduce (i.e., e new creature of the same kind is introduced into the experiment).
 Every time a creature meets another creature of the same type, it will have a certain probability to reproduce.
 The probability of reproduction is given by the particular birth rate of the type of creature.

 It is important to start with a low value for the birth rate.
 Reproduction is an exponential process and you can easily get an unmanageable explosion of creatures at a high birth rate.
-The experiment below runs with a $$0.15$$ birth rate for both foxes and rabbits.
+The experiment below was configured with a birth rate of 0.15 for both rabbits and foxes.

 ![](phase8.gif){: width="60%"}

-As our ultimate goal is to examine how the birthrates of foxes and rabbits influence the dynamics of the system as a whole, it is important to make it easy to change the rate at which a specific species reproduce.
+Ultimately, we would like to examine how the birthrates of foxes an rabbits affect the dynamics of the system as a whole.
+Therefore, it is important to make it easy to change the rate at which a specific species reproduce.
 Manually changing this value by going into the code, changing a parameter, and then running the code again is not a good solution.
 This would effectively make in impossible to run a large amount of automated experiments.
 We will resolve this by adding arguments to the initialization of the experiment class that can set the birthrate of rabbits and foxes to a specific desired value.

 > There are multiple other parameters in our implementation that are not easily changeable, like `speed`, `color`, the amount of `hunger` a fox can have before it dies, and some others.
 Even though it would probably be better code design (increasing abstraction), we have chosen not to include these parameters in the initialization of the `Experiment` class.